Monday to Friday - 9:00am -5:30pm

 Hel-X can be applied at up to 100% of the media volume, but is also applied at between 10-30% as well to augment the biological filter capacity.

-People wishing to increase their filtration capacity in their MBBR that utilise a 50% fill rate can add this media at 10% of the media volume to increase the filtration to 60%
+People wishing to increase their filtration capacity in their MBBR that utilise a 50% fill rate can add this media at 10% of the media volume to increase the filtration media volume to 60%

 Dwell time inside any reactor is critical, MBBR’s being no exception.
 The lower the dwell time (or higher the flux rate) the less ammonia and nitrite the filter will remove per pass, and could result in higher residual TAN levels in the tank.